raspberrypi/rpi-eeprom/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report for the bootloader EEPROM or rpi-eeprom-update scripts.
-Please consult the [Boot Problems](https://www.raspberrypi.org/forums/viewtopic.php?p=437084) forum post first.
+Please use the Raspberry Pi General Discussion forum for general questions about the bootloader.

 ---

 This repository tracks bugs for the Raspberry Pi 4 bootloader EEPROM and Linux update scripts.

+* If you suspect a hardware problem then please read the [Boot Problems](https://www.raspberrypi.org/forums/viewtopic.php?p=437084) post first before contacting the reseller.
-**Support questions or should be posted on the Raspberry Pi [General Discussion](https://www.raspberrypi.org/forums/viewforum.php?f=63)**
+* Support questions or should be posted on the Raspberry Pi [General Discussion](https://www.raspberrypi.org/forums/viewforum.php?f=63)**

 **Mandatory information**
 * Raspberry Pi model